Myths About Anabolic Steroids

 Unless you have prior existing endocrine problems (genetically prone to poor HPTA activity/recovery) - there's only a small chance that you will be "shut down" forever.

 (This is in contrast to what you will hear on most bodybuilding forums.
-For better or worse – most forums exaggerate the potential side effects to make sure younger guy take steroid use seriously.)
+For better or worse - most forums exaggerate the potential side effects to make sure younger guys take steroid use seriously.)

-Yep – that means if you used steroids EVERY WEEK from age 20 to 30 – and if for some reason you wanted to come off and restore your natural testosterone production, Hypothalamic-Pituitary-Testicular Axis (HPTA, what makes your balls work) – you willprobably eventually make a full recovery.
+Yep - that means if you used steroids EVERY WEEK from age 20 to 30 - and if for some reason you wanted to come off and restore your natural testosterone production, Hypothalamic-Pituitary-Testicular Axis (HPTA, what makes your balls work) - you will probably eventually make a full recovery.

 How do I know this?